 5 graphic design principles for social media posts

-A well designed social media post is the right size, has a clear main message and appropriate graphical elements.
-There are a lot of great social posts out there and there are some really bad ones but most are mediocre.
+A well designed social media post is the right size, directs the eye appropriately, and is on brand.
+There are a lot of great social posts out there and there are some really bad ones, but most are mediocre.
 To help take your posts from good to great, here are some graphic design principles that you can apply to your social media posts:

 1. Start with size